Grilled Cauliflower Steaks

 Recipe Tips

-- Pre-heat the grill enough.
+- Preheat the grill well.
 I recommend pre-heating a gas grill for 10 to 15 minutes before adding the cauliflower.
+Read more of my tips on how to grill if you need a refresher.

 Serving Ideas

 Yes, you can!
-I usually use a gas grill because it’s more convenient, but a charcoal grill will work totally fine.
+I usually use a gas grill because it’s more convenient, but a charcoal grill works, too.
 I would still try to heat it to around 400°F.